Johnny King: Club career

 He was graded in 1960 to the St. George Dragons third grade side and towards of the end of the 1960 season played five games on the wing in first grade including the 1960 Grand Final victory over the Eastern Suburbs Roosters in which he scored two tries.

 King scored the only try of the 1964 Grand Final at the end of an extraordinary passage of play.
 The Balmain Tigers were desperately defending their own line five minutes into the second half when they were awarded a relieving penalty.
 Their kicker, Bob Boland, failed to find touch by inches as the ball fell into the outstretched hands of Saints fullback Graeme Langlands who then raced across field and sent a long cut-out pass to Billy Smith 25 yards out from the tryline.
 Smith off-loaded to King, who sped the remaining 20 yards down the left wing and scored a diving try.

 King played 191 games for the Dragons between 1960 and 1971 scoring 143 tries – a club record at the time.
 He played in seven of the Dragons' consecutive premiership victories and holds the distinctive record of scoring six tries over six consecutive winning Grand Final appearances from 1960 to 1965.

 Johnny King was the NSW Rugby League's leading try-scorer twice in his career: firstly in 1961 (20 tries) and again in 1965 (15 tries).

 He retired after one match of the 1971 season following a motor vehicle accident in which he suffered three crushed vertebrae.

 The man and his playing style

-King was a clever positional winger with good speed.
-He formed a dangerous left-centre, left-wing partnership with Australian rugby league Immortal Reg Gasnier and scored many of his 143 club tries by being perfectly positioned to finish off after breaks by his inside men.
+King was a positional winger with good speed.
+He formed a left-centre, left-wing partnership with Australian rugby league Immortal Reg Gasnier and scored many of his 143 club tries by positioning himself to finish off after breaks by his inside men.

 Between the 1964 and 1965 seasons King showed incredible fortitude to recover from a serious lawnmower accident in which his foot was partially severed to be running and fully fit for round seven of 1965.
 He would play out the season and end it as the Dragons leading try scorer, despite having missed the first six games.
 The 1965 season saw King score yet another Grand Final try. and then go on to top form and national selection in 1966.